daenis-dev/employee-management-dotnet/README.md

 - Configure TLS with a self-signed certificate

-  - After cloning the project, navigate to the *api/certs* directory and generate a self-signed certificate
+  - After cloning the project, navigate to the *api* directory, create the *certs* directory and change into the *certs* directory.
+Generate a self-signed certificate

     ```
     openssl req \